Making signs in a public bath

 Dan: Not much really.

-Me: Would you say it would be more or less difficult for a deaf child to learn sign language from non-deaf parents?
+Me: Would you say it would be more difficult for a deaf child to learn sign language from non-deaf parents?

 Dan: Haha...
 No, because they can't hear them anyway